 - APS Values and Code of Conduct

-- Be respectful and courteous about the opinions of others online.
+- Staff should be respectful and courteous about the opinions of others online.
 Never post anything obscene, defamatory, threatening, harassing, discriminatory or hateful about another person or entity.

-- Take reasonable steps to ensure that any content you publish is accurate.
+- Staff should take reasonable steps to ensure that any content they publish is accurate.
 Provide direct links to relevant information online where it exists.

 - Staff must not include ACNC or Australian Government logos in postings without specific authorisation.

 - Staff must not speak on behalf of the ACNC unless they are specifically authorised to do so.
 Only staff managing the ACNC social media channels are authorised to post and respond on social media on behalf of the ACNC.

 Principle 3: ACNC staff to only disclose appropriate information

 - Staff must only share publicly available information and, if necessary, seek clarification about what information is in the public domain.
 The ACNC Protected Information Procedure applies to all ACNC staff and provides guidance to staff when handling protected ACNC information and when they can and cannot disclose information.